 Ford’s think tank back in the mid-50’s came up with a grand idea.
 They would create a new division of Ford Motor Company to compete with the upscale models put out by GM and Chrysler.
 According to their marketing research this was a “can’t miss” idea and they poured enough advertising money into it to guarantee success.
 They even created a series of Edsel dealerships around the country, about 1,800 of them.
 They hyped the car over the air waves and on TV with all four major TV networks running ads.

-Edsel came out with four models in their inaugural year of 1958.
+Edsel came out with four models in 1958, their second year of production.
 The larger Mercury-based Citation and Corsair shared their model chassis with Mercury based models.
 The smaller Pacer and Ranger shared a chassis with the Ford based Fairlanes.
 The Pacer came as a two-door or four-door hardtop, four-door sedan, or two-door convertible.

 The 1958 Edsel Pacer Convertible was a step above the Edsel Ranger which was not offered as a convertible.
 It had contoured seat backs, nylon upholstery, and extra stainless steel exterior and interior trim pieces and window moldings.
 A basic heater was available and air conditioning was optional as well.
 The Pacer was built on the Ford Fairlane 118 inch wheelbase and could be ordered with a 361 ci V8, standard with a three-speed manual transmission.
 Optional was a a three-speed automatic transmission shifted on the column.
 One of the most highly promoted features you could order on a Pacer was the Teletouch automatic, with gear selection buttons in the steering wheel hub.
 Most of the parts for a 1958 Pacer can be scavenged off a Fairlane or Fairlane 500 with the same body type.